The CADathlon is a challenging, all-day, programming competition focusing on practical problems at the forefront of Computer-Aided Design,

 Monday morning and celebrated at the ACM/SIGDA Dinner and Member Meeting on Monday evening.

-This project is sponsored by ACM/SIGDA.
+This project is sponsored by ACM/SIGDA and IBM Research.